Here are some things to know when talking to Maine Coon cat breeders. It's a good idea to visit the cattery when looking for a Maine Coon kitten!

 The right breeder will match you with the right kitten, which will ensure a perfect fit for your family, lifestyle and expectations.

-Not all of us live near a Maine Coon cat breeder.
+Not all of us live near Maine Coon cat breeders.
 In those cases, many breeders will agree to ship your new kitten to you.

-It's not ideal, but young kittens are adaptable.
+Shipping kittens isn't ideal, (and many breeders simply don't do it) but young kittens are adaptable.
 If you are getting two kittens, at least they will have each other on the trip.
 Don't forget to add the cost of shipping to your price.

 Ideally, it is always best to find a breeder near you.
 There are a couple of reasons for this.
 First, it is scary to be put in a carrier and sent away!
 Your kitten has never left the comfort of his home, mother, and siblings.